Calamba, Laguna: Utilities and communication

 Communication concerns are managed by different agencies found in the city: postal affairs rests on the Philippine Postal Corp. with three operating offices located in Barangays.
 Canlubang, Mayapa and the main office located at the back of City Hall.
-Telecommunications as well as internet connections are under the four major telecom companies such as PLDT (Smart Communications), Globe Telecom, Dito Telecommunity and Converge ICT.
+Telecommunications as well as internet connections are under the four major telecom companies such as PLDT (Smart Communications), Globe Telecom, Dito Telecommunity and Converge ICT Solutions Inc., commonly referred to as Converge.
 Aside from these, print and radio services are also present, with Calambalita DZLN-AM and DZJV – a local radio station catering to the whole Calabarzon area.

 A major part of the city is currently served by Meralco, with two substations of the company located in Brgys Mayapa and Brgy 1 facilitate the flow of power throughout the entire city.
 All the 54 barangays are equipped with electricity, with only a few barangays such as part of Canlubang, Pansol, Bucal and Lecheria under NAPOCOR.

 A big part of the city is served by the Calamba Water District, providing water to 23,655 households, 1,238 commercial establishments and 53 public buildings.
 Most of the city's water supply comes from the faucet community water system.

 Government

+Local government

 Like other cities in the Philippines, Calamba is governed by a city mayor and city vice mayor who are elected to three-year terms.
 The city mayor is the executive head who leads the city's departments in the execution of city ordinances and in the delivery of public services.
 The city vice mayor heads a legislative council that is composed of 14 members: 12 councilors and two ex-officio offices: one for the Sangguniang Kabataan Federation President, representing the youth sector, and one for the Association of Barangay Chairmen President as the barangay sectoral representative.
 The council is in charge of creating the city's policies in the form of ordinances and resolutions.

 By virtue of Republic Act no. 11078, Calamba has been separated from the 2nd District of Laguna to form its own, the Lone district of the City of Calamba.

 Elected officials

-The 2022 local elections in Calamba, held on May 9, 2022, replaced some members of the city government, primarily on the members of the city council.
+The 2025 local elections in Calamba, held on May 2025, replaced some members of the city government, primarily on the members of the city council.
 The mayor and vice mayor are term limited.

-Elected officials for the 2022–2025 term are:
+Elected officials for the 2025–2028 term are:

 List of former chief executives

-Jose Rizal wrote a manuscript called Jefes del pueblo de Calamba (ang nangagsipagpuno sa bayan ng Calamba: sapol ng maging bayan, hangan sa panahon, 28 de Agosto, 1742 - hasta 1891) that is now kept in the National Library of the Philippines.
+Jose Rizal wrote a manuscript called Jefes del pueblo de Calamba (ang nangagsipagpuno sa bayan ng Calamba: sapol ng maging bayan, hangan sa panahon, 28 de Agosto, 1742 – hasta 1891) that is now kept in the National Library of the Philippines.
 It lists the names of local chief executives of Calamba since its founding as a town independent from Cabuyao.
 Their names were:

 The following are the individuals that served as local chief executive of Calamba since the American occupation of the Philippines up to the present-day: